mmomentum/website-utils/README.md

 ### Elementor Mailpoet Confirm Action
 Adds a new custom Elementor form post-submit action; Subscribes a user to a mailpoet list based on the provided email and auto-confirms them regardless of settings.
 Does not send any notifications to the admin or user.

+### EDD / Mailpoet Unsubscriber
+Auto unsubscribes people from specific lists based on a table which is adjustable in the admin menu.

+### MailPoet Discount Shortcode
+Generates a multi-use shortcode right inside of a mailpoet email

+### Elementor Action Tracker
+Tracks how many times a form has been submitted.
+Implemented as a "post-submit action"